 - Business assets

 - Accounts receivable (invoice financing)

 As the saying goes, cash is king, but using cash as collateral isn't always an option for small business owners.
 Instead, tangible items like real estate and equipment are used as collateral.
 Or, financial assets from accounts receivable financing, stocks, and bonds can also be utilized as collateral.

 What Are Some Business Loan Collaterals for an SBA Loan?

 Depending on your requested funding amount, collateral is needed to secure a loan from an SBA-approved lender.
 There are several different physical and financial assets from the list above that can be utilized as collateral for the loan you're applying for, including:

 Real Estate Collateral

-Real estate is easily the most common form of collateral used to secure a business loan.
+Real estate is easily the most common form of collateral to secure a business loan.
 As a borrower, you can utilize commercial real estate assets as business collateral or pledge personal real estate assets and home equity to help secure a business loan.

-Real estate is a popular kind of collateral because a property’s worth typically doesn’t deplete.
+Real estate is a popular collateral because a property’s worth typically doesn't deplete.
 If anything, real estate assets gain value over time, which is favorable for lenders if a borrower defaults on a payment.
 In that case, the property can be seized.